curl / Docs / Project / TODO

 17.2 Handle growing SFTP files

 The SFTP code in libcurl checks the file size *before* a transfer starts and then proceeds to transfer exactly that amount of data.
-If the remote file grows while the transfer is in progress libcurl will not notice and will not adapt.
+If the remote file grows while the transfer is in progress libcurl does not notice and does not adapt.
 The OpenSSH SFTP command line tool does and libcurl could also just attempt to download more to see if there is more to get...

 https://github.com/curl/curl/issues/4344